XauTrop/API-REST-Library-LARAVEL/README.md

 The different operatives have been tested using reqbin.com.

-The DB credits go for D. Alcolea.
+The DB credits go for @dalcolea